 - Get the Horizontal Type tool. - In the Tool Options, open the Font Picker and choose Suit Icons.
 Set the Size to 140.
-The Color Chip should be black; if it's not, click on the Color Chip and choose black. - On the document, click once near the bottom-middle of the page to place the cursor. - Click the checkmark to commit the change. - Windows Only.
+The Color Chip should be black; if it's not, click on the Color Chip, choose black, and click OK. - On the document, click once near the bottom-middle of the page to place the cursor. - Click the checkmark to commit the change. - Windows Only.
 In Character Map, navigate to the Suit Icons font.
 Click on the heart icon.
 Click on Select, then click on Copy. - Mac Only.
 In Font Book, navigate to the Suit Icons font and click on the Repertoire Preview mode icon.
 Click on the heart icon.
 Press Cmd C to copy the symbol.

-- Return to the Bursting Background document. - In the Layers panel, double click on the thumbnail of the type layer to reactivate the cursor. - Press Ctrl V (Mac: Cmd V) to paste the symbol. - Click the checkmark to commit the change.
-You should now have the Move tool. - To reposition the heart, click and drag on the document.
+- Return to the Bursting Background document. - In the Layers panel, double click on the thumbnail of the type layer to highlight all of the type. - Press Ctrl V (Mac: Cmd V) to paste the symbol. - Click the checkmark to commit the change. - To reposition the heart, hold down the Ctrl key (Mac: Cmd key) and click and drag on the document.